 - Oops!Something went wrong.Please try again later.

-Columbia Banking System's next dividend payment will be US$0.28 per share, on the back of last year when the company paid a total of US$1.34 to shareholders.
-Based on the last year's worth of payments, Columbia Banking System has a trailing yield of 3.4% on the current stock price of $39.88.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+Columbia Banking System's upcoming dividend is US$0.28 a share, following on from the last 12 months, when the company distributed a total of US$1.48 per share to shareholders.
+Looking at the last 12 months of distributions, Columbia Banking System has a trailing yield of approximately 4.8% on its current stock price of $30.67.
+Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
 We need to see whether the dividend is covered by earnings and if it's growing.

 Generally speaking, the lower a company's payout ratios, the more resilient its dividend usually is.